 An unprecedented boom in retail investing is sweeping Europe, powered by the growth of zero-commission brokers.
 While a hugely promising trend, it’s important to keep smaller investors engaged by ensuring they get good outcomes.
 This means better execution, sufficient access to competitive, multilateral exchange-traded products and greater financial education.
-In this way, retail investors can keep contributing to building an equity culture consistent with the goals of the Capital Markets Union.

 The number of zero-commission brokers active across Europe has surged in the past three to five years, driven by neo/online brokers.
 One consequence of this rise has been an unprecedented golden age for retail investing.
 In France for instance, where neo-brokers have made significant inroads, retail investors executed twice as many transactions in March 2020 compared with the previous month, a trend that shows few signs of flagging.